 I also always practice in an anti-oppressive, intersectional lens--bringing awareness to power, privilege, & positionality.
 I am always mindful of deconstructing systems of oppression.

-I do not give advice or generalize your experience with a reductionist statement.
-If you want a life coach or an instagram therapist, we may not be the best fit.
-I believe you are WAAAY more complicated than a generalized statement could ever state, and I honor your unique experience and complex inner world!
+I do not give advice or generalize your experience with reductionist statements.
+I am not a life coach.
+I honor your unique and complex inner world!

 Therapy Modalities Used

 Somatic psychotherapy centers around grounding individuals' physiological responses of unpleasant feelings like anxiety, stress, or trauma.
 It focuses on recognizing bodily sensations and regulating ones' distressing physical sensations.
 It is a sensation-based treatment.
 Trauma, stress, and anxiety can overwhelm the body and nervous system.
 Somatic psychotherapy is about processing these unpleasant sensations with intention and mindfulness, before rational processing.

 This form of therapy focuses on bringing light to the unconscious.
 It explores what you may be in denial about or repressing, and unprocessessed memories.

 It also explores the repetitive unhealthy patterns in your life (from childhood to present).
 It looks at your defense mechanisms & past traumas that have created fragments of the self.
 It is also about the relationship with your therapist, and how it mirrors or doesn't mirror the relationships you have outside of therapy.

 Humanistic/Person Centered Therapy focuses on both the unconscious & conscious mind and focuses on self-actualization.
 The therapist's unconditional postive regard, genuineness, and empathy are the main drivers of the therapy.
 The relationship provides a space for the client to finally feel fully accepted & understood.